 Adding new target keywords to the mix will help you create new rankable content, produce traffic from new audiences, and cover content gaps in the keywords you already rank for.
 They’ll also paint a clearer picture of what your website is all about.

 In most cases of growing SEO performance, utilizing new keywords is the primary area of focus.
 If you don’t identify new potential targets, you’ll likely miss out on big opportunities to grow your search visibility and keep your site up-to-date with relevant content.
 Sure, your current rankings may be good, but what if additional keywords of interest will move the needle even further?
 You never know until you try!

 Create a keyword matrix to organize and visualize what keywords you are going after - plus where they’ll appear on your website.
 For a simplified process, try using our SEO Keyword Mapping template (simply make a copy of this template to utilize it; please don’t request access.)
 This preformatted spreadsheet will help organize your sitemap and which keywords are assigned to what pages.

 To make one, you’ll list the following information in a spreadsheet:

 For an even more comprehensive look at your site, you can also choose to include:

 Whether you’re planning to optimize existing content or create new SEO content that reflects your keyword & content strategy, The Gray Dot Company can help.
-Contact us for help choosing keywords for your search engine optimization efforts!
+Contact us for help choosing keywords for your digital marketing & search engine optimization efforts.